-Alan stands, “Your Honour, before I get into details, can I please get an agreement on the meaning of some terms about to be used?”
-She nods.
-“We’re aware the following terms have many meanings, but most are similar; the changes come about from usage in specific laws etc. For the course of this case we’d like to define the following terms in this manner: flora is any plant life; fish is an animal living in water; fauna is any living thing that isn’t flora, fish, or human; nature habitat is any habitat that is not a town, city, or village, be it natural or man made.
-If we can all agree to these definition, we can soon clear this up.”
+Alan stands, “Your Honour, before I get into details can I please get an agreement on the meaning of some terms about to be used?”
+She nods yes.
+“We’re aware the following terms have many meanings, but most are similar; the changes come about from usage in specific laws etcetera.
+For the course of this case we’d like to define the following terms in this manner: flora is any plant life; fish is an animal living in water; fauna is any living thing that isn’t flora, fish, or human; nature habitat is any habitat that is not a town, city, or village, be it natural or man made.
+If we can all agree to these definitions we can soon clear this up.”

 Judge Meyers tilts her head as she studies him while trying to see where this is going.
-Failing in that, she turns and looks at Wright.
-He stands, and says, “Your Honour, our client isn’t prepared to accept those as the general usage definitions of those terms, but is prepared to accept them for the purpose of the discussions of this matter.”
+Failing in that she turns to look at Wright.
+He stands, and says, “Your Honour, our client isn’t prepared to accept those as the general usage definitions of those terms, but he is prepared to accept them for the purpose of the discussions of this matter.”

 She nods, “Good.
 Maybe we can clear this up quickly now.”

-When the judge looks at him again Alan stands, “Your Honour, the first item to clear is the use of the term NPW.
+When the judge looks at him again Alan stands, “Your Honour, the first item to clear up is the use of the term NPW.
 This is a set of three initials and can be used by any person or organisation for which they are the initials, as is the case with my clients.
-We’ve already conceded that the plaintiff has used these initials in past documents and videos for decades, but always in regards to matters relating to their area of business, which is the management and care of nature habitats, fauna, flora, and fish.
+We’ve already conceded the plaintiff has used these initials in past documents and videos for decades, but always in regards to matters relating to their area of business, which is the management and care of nature habitats, fauna, flora, and fish.
 The only mention they make of humans is how they interact with the nature habitats, fauna, flora, or fish.
 Thus, their use and prior claim only applies to such usage.
-If my clients put out a document on the care of fauna using NPW, they would infringe the rights of the Department.
+If my clients put out a document on the care of fauna using NPW they would infringe the rights of the Department.
 But my clients have not produced anything to do with the management or care of nature habitats, fauna, flora, or fish.”
 He’s about to go on when the judge holds up her hand in the universal gesture for him to stop.

 She turns to Nathan, “Mister Wright, in the documents I reviewed for this case I saw no specific claims along those lines.
 Is there a specific incident where the defendants have used either term to refer to material of this type?”

 Nathan talks with his clients for a few minutes.
-He stands, “Your Honour, we’ve no knowledge of the defendants putting out material on the subjects of nature habitats, flora, fauna, or fish as defined earlier.”
+He stands up, “Your Honour, we’ve no knowledge of the defendants putting out material on the subjects of nature habitats, flora, fauna, or fish as defined earlier.”